Unknown6656/roslyn/concepts/docs/concepts.md

-#A natural representation for type classes in .NET
+# Concept C\#  (A natural representation for type classes in .NET)

-Claudio Russo
+Claudio Russo, Matt Windsor

 ##Abstract: